ianyrchen/Arch-A-Eye/README.md

-# Arch-A-Eye
+# arch-a-eye
-Architectural computer vision app:
+architectural computer vision app

-Snap a picture and learn about different architecture styles.
-Arch A-Eye includes a library of 25 different styles of architecture.
-Take a picture of any building, hit the Classify button, and the app’s machine learning model can predict what kind of architectural style the image fits into.
+# how to use
+download available on the [play store](https://play.google.com/store/apps/details?id=com.archaeye.architectureclassifier uses neural networks and an open-source architecture database for image classification